xbeat/Machine-Learning/README.md

 Introduction to Naive Bayes Classifier

 Naive Bayes is a probabilistic machine learning algorithm based on Bayes' theorem.
 It's widely used for classification tasks, particularly in text classification and spam filtering.
 Despite its simplicity, it can often outperform more sophisticated algorithms, especially with small datasets or high-dimensional feature spaces.

+## Claude-Optimization Algorithms Beyond Gradient Descent

+Newton's Method - Beyond Gradient Descent

+Newton's method is an advanced optimization algorithm that utilizes second-order derivatives to find optimal parameters more efficiently than gradient descent.
+It approximates the objective function locally using a quadratic function and finds its minimum analytically.

 ## Beginners Guide to Analysis I in Python